huawei-noah/noah-research/NLP/TD4CL/README.md

 #### Training with Curricula

-Using the training dynamics the following curricula can be used to re-train a model:
+Using training dynamics the following curricula can be employed to re-train a model:
 `annealing`, `annealing-bias`, `competence`, `competence-bias`, `cross-review` and heuristics including `length`, `word rarity` and `perplexity`.

 Examples for running a model with CL: